stevewells20/dist-storage/README.md

 # dist-storage
-A program to run a distrobuted storage system, sort of a hybrid of git and sshfs
+A program to run a distributed storage system, sort of a hybrid of git and sshfs